On behalf of Mohajer Law Firm, APC posted in personal injury on Friday, March 22, 2019.

 Are lacerations catastrophic injuries?

-Normally, lacerations aren’t considered to be catastrophic.
-These wounds tend to heal, though they may take a long time to do so.
-However, if a laceration impacts the spine, skull or a major organ, you may have a catastrophic injury that requires emergency care.
-It could go on to affect you for many months or years out of your life, lead to a disability or cause chronic pain.
+Normally, lacerations are not considered catastrophic because these wounds tend to heal, even if the process takes a long time.
+However, if a laceration impacts the spine, skull, or a major organ, you may have sustained a catastrophic injury requiring immediate emergency care.
+These types of injuries could affect your life for many months or years, potentially leading to a disability or causing chronic pain.

 No matter what kind of injuries you’ve suffered, it’s always important to get the medical care you need.
 Even after you’re stabilized, you should be cautious about your injuries and return to the hospital or your medical provider if you have questions or don’t seem to be healing well.

-The person who caused the injuries should be held liable for your medical care, financial losses and any support you need while you focus on your recovery.
+The party responsible for causing the crash should be held liable for your medical care, financial losses, and any support you need while you focus on your recovery.
+If you have been harmed, an experienced personal injury lawyer in Arcadia can help you seek the compensation you deserve.
+To discuss your case, please reach out via our contact page.